 A cold-hardy asparagus that maintains tip tightness as it grows.
 Since Millennium is well-adapted to various soil types, including heavier soils, growers can utilize land previously unsuitable for asparagus production.
 Higher yielding than Jersey Supreme, and over a longer period, with more fern vigor and survival, the same spear size and spring emergence, and a higher proportion of male plants; (male plants are more productive for spears, while female plants drop seeds, overcrowding the bed and causing smaller spears, weed issues, and increased asparagus beetle and disease pressure).
-Bred by the University of Guelph in Ontario, Canada, Millennium is becoming the new industry standard for asparagus production.
+Bred by Dr. Dave Wolyn at the University of Guelph in Ontario, Canada, Millennium is becoming the new industry standard for asparagus production.
 Intermediate resistance to rust.
 Perennial.
 One-year-old, hardy crowns.
 (1 Crown = 1 Unit).
 Conventional seeds also available.

 This product does not ship outside the United States.

 This product does not ship to the following states: